Mercury13/unicodia-sesh/svg-my/rationale.md

 - 14075: removed cow on the bow
 - 14094: really other thing
 - 140A8: more details
-- 140BF: bull → bubalis
+- 140BF: bull → bubalis: THREE HUNDRED
-- 140FC: removed PLACEHOLDERS: THREE HUNDRED
+- 140FC: removed PLACEHOLDERS
 - 14137: no sun
 - 14138: no sun
 - 1413A: no sun